Still on our way…

 He was the general manager of ASSITEJ Norway 2018-2020, which included being the festival director of the ASSITEJ Artistic Gathering 2019 in Kilden Theatre and Concert Hall, Kristiansand.
 He was the artistic director of Nord-Trøndelag Theatre 2011-2015, and before that he was the general manager of the Association !READ 2007-2011.

 Kolstad is educated as an actor within Stanislavki`s system at Bergen Theatre school, and he completed his studies in creative writing at the Norwegian Institute for Children`s Books in 2017.
 He has been working as a perfomer since 1997, the first years constantly on tour for The Tramp Theatre, which he run together with his wife Hanne Brincker.

-Kolstad has written orginal plays (among them Christmas at spooky risk), he has dramatized books (such as Findus and the Christmas Tomte) and he has translated plays to Norwegians (such as the Broadway success The 39 Steps and Let the Right One In).
-All of the mentioned shows have been produced by Norwegian regional theatres, and he has also written, directed and played for independent companies and private theatres.
+Kolstad has written orginal plays (among them Spooky Christmas), he has dramatized books (such as Findus and the Christmas Tomte) and he has translated plays to Norwegian (such as the Broadway success The 39 Steps and Let the Right One In).
+All of the mentioned shows have been produced by Norwegian regional theaters, and he has also written, directed and played for independent companies and private theaters.

 Since 2015, he has been working with Hanne Brincker, Abraham Tetenbaum and Tor Ingar Jakobsen on the family musical The Time of Nick through workshops on Broadway and in Oslo.
 The show will be filmatized in NYC in 2021.
 Ketil Kolstad is also currently writing on a new version of his own play The Witch Hunt which will open in Denmark in August 2021, and on the play Cutting Land which will premiere for Nordland Theatre in 2022.